redaelhail/portfolio/content/blog/loss_function/index.md

 </ul>

 <h2>3.
 Momentum</h2>
+Momentum is an optimization technique used in machine learning to accelerate gradient descent by taking into account the past gradients when updating model parameters.
+Instead of just relying on the current gradient, momentum adds a fraction of the previous update to the current one.
+This helps in smoothing out the updates, allowing the algorithm to maintain direction and avoid oscillations, especially in regions with steep gradients.
+By building up velocity in directions of consistent gradients, momentum helps the optimization process converge faster and can help the model escape local minima.
 <p><strong>Equation:</strong></p>
 <p>v = β * v + (1 - β) * ∇J(θ)</p>
 <p>θ = θ - α * v</p>